jaegertracing/jaeger/CONTRIBUTING.md

 ## Imports grouping

-This projects follows the following pattern for grouping imports in Go files:
+This project follows the following pattern for grouping imports in Go files:

 - imports from standard library
 - imports from other projects